 There’s only one intake per year in September.
 In some cases, programmes may allow you to start later on with an interim registration form (see next question).
 Non EU students and students with a residence permit for study cannot make use of this registration form.

-Unfortunately, this isn’t possible because Studielink is closed after this date.
+Unfortunately, this usually isn’t possible.
 In very exceptional cases, the faculty director may allow you to start during the academic year.
-Please contact the programme to see if this is possible.
-If you’re allowed, the Enrolment Centre needs to receive the following items from you:

 If you want to switch to a different degree programme next academic year you can register via Studielink.
 Please check out which deadlines apply to you.
 If you want to change degree programme during the academic year, you must get permission from the faculty director and complete an interim registration (see question: Can I register for a degree programme that has already started after 1 September?)